yagoubali/Africans-specific_ancestry-informative_SNPs/1_raw_data_preprocessing/README.md

 7. Remove duplicate SNPs

 #### [Preprocessing Simons Genome Diversity Project (SGDP)](Preprocessing_SGDP.md)

 > SGDP data is preprocessed by performing the following steps:

 1. Updating IDs
 2. Removing individuals that are existed in 1KGP
 3. Removing duplicate SNPs,
 4. Removing ambiguous SNPs
 5. Assigning SNPs names based on the correct SNPs rsIDs,
 6. Removing SNPs that their chromosome doses do not match 1KGP.
 Also Correcting SNPs genomic positions based on 1KGP
-7. Filipping alleles based on 1KGP
+7. Flipping alleles based on 1KGP
 8. Remove SNPs that are inconsistent with 1KGP after performing the steps (2-7).

 #### [Preprocessing International HapMap Project (HapMap3)](Preprocessing_HapMap3.md)

 > HapMap3 is preprocessed by performing the following steps:

 1. Convert map and ped files into PLINK binary filesets
 2. Merge HapMap files.
 3. Removing duplicates and ambiguous SNPs